Uviveknarayan/SIC-XE-Assembler/README.md

 4. **Error file** containing errors encountered during pass 1 and pass 2.
 5. **Tables** file containing all the necessary tables constructed during the passes of assemblers such as Symbol table and Literal table.
 ### How to run
+#### Prerequisites
+* A working C++ compiler such as g++.
+* Input assembly code in a .asm file.
-The instructions to run the assembler and the input and output explanation along with the methodolgy used can be found in this [manual](https://github.com/Uviveknarayan/SIC-XE-Assembler/blob/main/21114108_SIC-XE%20assembler%20Manual.pdf)
+I have briefly listed how to run the assembler on Windows and Linux/Ubuntu below.
+The complete instructions to run the assembler and the input and output explanation along with the methodolgy used can be found in this [manual](https://github.com/Uviveknarayan/SIC-XE-Assembler/blob/main/21114108_SIC-XE%20assembler%20Manual.pdf).
 #### Windows
 ```
 1. Run g++ Pass2.cpp